AumPauskar/blog/content/posts/misc/lab_expts.md

 - Title of the experiment\
 Swapping of the digits in ARM assembly language
 - Objective of the experiment
+	- To understand and implement the use of ARM assembly language for manipulating data stored in memory, specifically for swapping the digits of a number.
+	- To gain practical experience with ARM assembly programming concepts such as register manipulation, memory instructions, conditional branching, and loop constructs.
 - Brief theory about the experiment including instructions used in that program with proper syntax

 	**Instructions**